Yair-BD/Iou-image-analysis/README.md

 - Returns the average IoU of all the boxes that pass the givven iou_threshold.

 Create historgram :
-  - x_axis: iou that pass the givven
+  - x_axis: iou that pass the given iou_threshold
-  - iou_threshold , y_axis: occurrences
+  - y_axis: occurrences

 Get minimum and maximum height:
 - Return the minimum height and the maximum height of all the boxes